 The 1990s was an especially difficult decade for firearms makers.
 The Federal “assault weapons” ban in 1994 was a demoralizing hit to the whole industry, and the political outlook was generally bleak.
 On top of that, civilian firearms ownership was stagnant and hunting was on the decline.
-The lifelines keeping many of these companies alive were sales to miliary and law enforcement.
+The lifelines keeping many of these companies alive were sales to military and law enforcement.
 S&W had come out on top as the favorite maker of police-issued revolvers in the 20th century, and enjoyed a strong reputation with decision-makers among the nation’s peace officers as a result.
 As the switch to semi-auto pistols became inevitable during the 1980s, S&W had plenty of 9mm and .45 ACP offerings for departments to choose from, and the reputation of their revolvers often made S&W pistols a shoe-in against the competition.

 Then, along came Glock.
 The Austrian plastic fantastic hit the scene and crushed S&W’s market share in the law enforcement world.
-It didn’t help that S&W’s quality was also slipping at the time, making it almost impossible for them to regain the ground lost to their new competitor.
-Adding all of that to their political woes threatened to bring an end to the 150 year old company.
+It didn’t help that the perception was S&W’s quality was also slipping at the time, making it almost impossible for them to regain the ground lost to their new competitor.
+Adding all of that to their political woes threatened to bring an end to the 150-year-old company.

-Now, I’m fully aware that any article about firearms that includes the words “the Clinton Administration” is going to seriously upset the calm of anyone who has bothered to read this far, so I’ll keep this part brief.
-S&W was against the wall and the White House offered a deal that looked like a way out.
+S&W was against the wall and the Clinton White House offered a deal that looked like a way out.
 But S&W would have to “compromise”, and that involved, among some other ridiculous demands, pledging to include an internal lock in all of their new guns.
 The agreement was inked in March 2000, and and that’s how the internal revolver lock was born.
 Though today’s political situation is much different than it was 14 years ago, the S&W revolver locks remain.
-Similar locking devices have showed up on very few S&W semi-auto pistols or long guns, but almost every new revolver from the company includes the infamous internal lock.
+Similar locking devices have shown up on a few S&W semi-auto pistols and long guns, but almost every new revolver from the company includes the infamous internal lock.